NikkiShaker/students-api/README.md

 2. Clone the repository: git clone
 3. Change into the project directory: cd
 4. Install dependencies:
     * pip install flask
     * pip install -r requirements.txt
 6. Run the application: python app.py

-Run the service
+Run the service:

+1. To run the service: python app.py
+2. To test the API, open test.http